ir-engine/ir-engine/packages/matchmaking/README.md

 ./build-all-pods.sh
 ```

-This will build the images with the registry `lagunalabs` by default.
-If you wish to build them to a different registry,
+This will build the images with no registry by default, e.g. the image names will just be `xrengine-matchmaking-director`
+and `xrengine-matchmaking-matchfunction`.
+If you wish to build them to a registry,
 set the `REGISTRY` environment variable, e.g. `REGISTRY=example-reg ./build-all-pods.sh`

 If you want to automatically push the images to the registry they've been built towards, add `push` as a parameter:
 `REGISTRY=example-reg ./build-all-pods.sh push` Otherwise, you'll have to manually push the images to the right repo.
+If you are building this locally on minikube, you do not need to push the images anywhere; running `eval $(minikube docker-env)`
+builds the images in minikube's Docker environment, which means it already has access to those images and does not
+need to source them from an external Docker registry.

+Each of the build scripts will generate a timestamp and use that as the tag for the images that are built.
+For example,
+an image would be generated with a full name of `xrengine-matchmaking-director:23-12-21T12-55-03`.
+You can see the tags in the build logs, where they're printed out like the following:
+`BUILDING matchfunction as xrengine-matchmaking-matchfunction:23-12-21T14-16-09`

 ## Install matchmaking via Helm chart
 You'll next install the matchmaking deployment using the Helm chart in packages/ops/xrengine-matchmaking.
 Make sure that